Non-state actor

-A non-state actor (NSA) are organizations and/or individuals that are not affiliated with, directed by, or funded by any government.
+A non-state actor (NSA) is an individual or organization that has significant political influence but is not allied to any particular country or state.

 The interests, structure, and influence of NSAs vary widely.
 For example, among NSAs are non-profit organizations, labor unions, non-governmental organizations, banks, corporations, media organizations, business magnates, people's liberation movements, lobby groups, religious groups, aid agencies, and violent non-state actors such as paramilitary forces.

 Types

 Some common and influential classes of NSAs are listed here in alphabetical order: